teambition/timed-queue/README.md

 - queue.on('job', function (job) {})

+If no `job` listener on queue, queue scanning will not run.

 ### Queue.prototype.init([options]) => `this`

 - `options.count`: {Number} The maximum job count for queue's `getjobs` method.
 Default to timedQueue's `count`